U.S. to place some migrant families in hotels in move away from detention centers | Health

 The opening of the reception centres would mark a significant shift by the administration of President Joe Biden, a Democrat, away from the detention of migrant families in for-profit facilities.
 In January, Biden issued an order directing the Justice Department not to renew its contracts with privately operated criminal detention facilities.
 However, the order did not address immigration jails run by U.S. Immigration and Customs Enforcement (ICE).

-ICE did not immediately respond to a request for comment.
-Roughly 900 migrants are currently being held in two family detention centres in Texas, according to ICE data.
+Roughly 1,200 migrants were being held in two family detention centres in Texas as of Wednesday, according to an ICE spokeswoman.
 A third centre in Pennsylvania is no longer being used to hold families.
+The spokeswoman did not comment on the plan to house families in hotels.

 The number of migrants arriving at the U.S.-Mexico border has climbed in recent weeks as Biden has rolled back some of the hardline policies of former President Donald Trump, a Republican.
 Biden, who took office on Jan.
 20, has faced criticism from Republicans for reversing those policies.
 At the same time, some Democrats opposed Biden's administration re-opening a Trump-era emergency shelter for children.